 - pulp – the living centre of the tooth that contains blood vessels and nerves.
 The nerves communicate sensory information such as temperature, pressure and pain

 - root – the section of tooth that sits below the gum line.
-The root is held firmly within the bone of the jaw by connective tissue fibres.
+The root is held firmly within the bone of the jaw.
 Depending on its size, a tooth will have between one and three roots.
 Each root has a small hole at the tip, to let nerves and blood vessels pass in and out of the pulp

 - cementum – a hard material that covers the root surface.

 Teeth help us to eat by breaking food into smaller pieces so that it can be further digested in the stomach and intestines.